Leasing a vehicle in Canada: your guide to the basics

 • A limit on how many kilometres you can drive the vehicle each year.
 You can usually choose from different mileage limits, though your lease payments will increase alongside the limit.
 Around 25,000 km per year is common.1

 • You’re expected to return the vehicle in relatively good shape.
-Normal wear and tear is fine, but there are penalties for excess wear and tear or other damage.
+Normal wear-and-tear is acceptable, but there can be penalties for excess wear (including the tires) or other damage.
 You’ll also have to stay on top of regular maintenance.

 • Ending a lease early is costly, as you’ll usually have to buy out the remaining lease costs and pay a termination fee.